Ciposia

 Ciposia is a single-species fungal genus in the family Caliciaceae.
 Circumscribed by Bernhard Marbach in 2000, it contains the species Ciposia wheeleri, a corticolous (bark-dwelling) and crustose lichen.
-This species was originally classified in genus Buellia by Richard Harris in 1988.
+This species was originally classified in genus Buellia by Richard C. Harris in 1988.

 According to Index Fungorum, Ciposia is not a correct name, as its publication was predated by a homonym, the plant genus Ciposia (family Myrtaceae), which was published by Brazilian botanist Alvaro Astolpho da Silveira in 1918.
 The earliest-published name has precedence according to the Principle of priority.